 Key Features:

-Terraform by HashiCorp is a powerful IaC tool that enables the management of infrastructure across multiple cloud providers using a simple, declarative language.
-It has recently switched its license to BSL, which shocked the open-source world.
+Terraform is a powerful and one of the most popular IaC tools that enables infrastructure management across multiple cloud providers using a simple, declarative language.
+Hashicorp announced its license change in August 2023 from MPLv2 and switched to BSL, which shocked the open-source world.

 License: BSL